preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 + **Name**: The title of the template, shown under the image.
 + **Language**: Select language for the template.
 On the "Settings" tab you can set if the user is allowed to change language or not.
 This option is not available for Office 365 Groups, language is in this case handled through Office 365.
++ **Omnia Profile**: An Omnia Profile can be used for this site template, if profiles are set up.
+See more info about Omnia Profiles here: :doc:`Omnia Profiles </tenant-administration/omnia-profiles/index>`
 + **Base template**: Select template to base the new template on.
 If in doubt, select "Team site", it's the most commonly used.
 This option is not available for Office 365 Groups.
 + **Location** Select location for the sites created from this template.
 For a site collection site, you can select to create sites from this template in any of the managed paths, normally either /sites or /teams.
 For sub sites you can select that a site created from this template will be placed as a sub site to the current site, or in a certain site collection (recommended) for example /sites/projects.
 This option is not available for Office 365 Groups.
 + **Description**: Add important details for the template here, for example when this template should be used.